microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

         ```bash
         ls -l /dev/tpm0
+        ls -l /dev/tpmrm0
         ```

-        - You should see something similar to the following, ensure that `iotedge` is displayed:
+        - You should see something similar to the following, ensure that `iotedge` or `aziottpm` is displayed:

         ```bash
         crw-rw---- 1 iotedge iotedge 10, 224 Jul 20 16:27 /dev/tpm0